Modern Autohaus home in Austin, TX, showcasing a classic car collection in an illuminated garage.

 Designed to Evolve

-A future one-bedroom living space can be integrated within the garage itself, allowing the home to adapt over time.
-The building is not fixed to a single use.
-It shifts as the needs of the space change.
+A future one-bedroom residence can be integrated within the garage, allowing the home to adapt over time as needs change.
+The structure is not fixed to a single use, but designed to evolve alongside its occupants.

 Modern Autohaus home in Austin, Texas at night, showcasing classic cars in the garage.